November 1 HOPE

 Those who love Your law have great peace, and nothing causes them to stumble.

 As an athlete approaches a game, it is important to have confidence in his preparation.
-Without this preparation, doubt might exist in the back of an athlete’s mind about how to handle situations.
+Without this preparation, doubt might exist in the back of an athlete’s mind about handling situations.
 This doubt can lead to a loss.
 Preparation is the key to confidence.
 As a follower of Christ, preparation is key to handling life’s challenges.
 Without preparation, life’s situations can be overwhelming and lead to failure.
 Preparation can bring confidence.
 How are you preparing to face life’s challenges?

 Let my cry come before You, O Lord; Give me understanding according to Your word.